oracle-devrel/technology-engineering/data-platform/analytical-data-platform-lakehouse/workload-architecture-documents/data-warehouse-analytics-for-IT/files/data-warehouse-analytics-for-IT-wad.md

 Users of Oracle Cloud services include OAC users (report consumers, developers, data analysts), OCI users (database and application services administrators), and administrators of OCI tenancy.
 All Oracle Cloud users and groups are managed in IDCS.

-The proposed IDCS design is based on separation of Production and Pre-Production users and groups, using different IDCS instances for each.
+The proposed IDCS design is based on the separation of Production and Pre-Production users and groups, using different IDCS instances for each.

 -   **Production IDCS Instance** `idcsprod` will be used by Production users and groups.
 It will be linked with the Production OAC instance and Production OCI services.

 -   **Pre-Production IDCS Instance** `idcspreprod` will be used by Pre-Production users and groups.
 It will be linked with the Pre-Production OAC instance and Pre-Production OCI services.

--   **Primeordial IDCS Instance** is the initial instance created when OCI tenancy is provisioned.
+-   **Primordial IDCS Instance** is the initial instance created when OCI tenancy is provisioned.
 This instance will be used only by tenancy administrators; it will not be used by users and administrators of Oracle Cloud services.

 ### Physical Architecture

 #### Overview

-The following diagram outlines the connectivity between on-premises network and Oracle Cloud that will be used in the future architecture with the Oracle Data Warehouse and BI System, as well as WebCenter Content System .
+The following diagram outlines the connectivity between the on-premises network and Oracle Cloud that will be used in the future architecture with the Oracle Data Warehouse and BI System, as well as WebCenter Content System.

 ![Physical Architecture](images/Connectivity-v4.png)

--   **FastConnect** provides the dedicated, high capacity connection between on-premises network and Oracle Cloud.
-VPN Connect may provide backup connection in case FastConnect is not available.
+-   **FastConnect** provides the dedicated, high-capacity connection between the on-premises network and Oracle Cloud.
+VPN Connect may provide a backup connection in case FastConnect is not available.

 -   **Dynamic Routing Gateway (DRG)** is the virtual router that secures and manages traffic between on-premises networks and Virtual Cloud Networks (VCN) in Oracle Cloud.

--   **Service Gateways** allow private access to Oracle managed services with public IP addresses from on-premises and from VCNs, without exposing the traffic to public Internet.
+-   **Service Gateways** allow private access to Oracle-managed services with public IP addresses from on-premises and from VCNs, without exposing the traffic to the public Internet.

--   **Virtual Cloud Networks (VCN) and Subnets** will contain private resources like compute instances, database systems, and private endpoints for Oracle managed resources like Autonomous Data Warehouse and Orcle Analytics Cloud.
+-   **Virtual Cloud Networks (VCN) and Subnets** will contain private resources like compute instances, database systems, and private endpoints for Oracle-managed resources like Autonomous Data Warehouse and Oracle Analytics Cloud.

 -   **Private DNS** maps IP addresses of Oracle Cloud private resources to hostnames.
-You may use private DNS listener to resolve DNS requests to Oracle Cloud hostnames from on-premises.
+You may use a private DNS listener to resolve DNS requests to Oracle Cloud hostnames from on-premises.

 -   **Bastion Service** provides secure access to private resources from over the Internet.
-Bastion uses SSH (22) to either connect to servers or to tunnel HTTPS or SQL Net traffic.
-Bastion will be used by Oracle Lift team to perform the migration; and by Infrastructure admins in break-glass scenarios.
+Bastion uses SSH (22) to either connect to servers or tunnel HTTPS or SQL Net traffic.
+Bastion will be used by the Oracle Lift team to perform the migration, and by Infrastructure admins in break-glass scenarios.

--   **Cloud Guard** monitors OCI resources, it identifies possible security or configuration problems, and it reports the discovered issues.
+-   **Cloud Guard** monitors OCI resources, identifies possible security or configuration problems, and it reports the discovered issues.
 Cloud Guard may be also configured to respond to identified problems.

 #### Firewall Requirements

 The following table shows traffic between A Company Making Everything's on-premises network and Oracle Cloud Infrastructure (OCI).
-Traffic from Internet to OCI is prohibited with the exception of Bastion service.
+Traffic from the Internet to OCI is prohibited with the exception of Bastion service.

 | Purpose                             | Origin                      | Destination                      | Protocol      | Port |
 |:------------------------------------|:----------------------------|:---------------------------------|:--------------|:-----|